bet4a/d3wiki/Arrays.md

 <a name="d3_min" href="Arrays#wiki-d3_min">#</a> d3.<b>min</b>(<i>array</i>[, <i>accessor</i>])

 Returns the minimum value in the given *array* using natural order.
 If the array is empty, returns undefined.
 An optional *accessor* function may be specified, which is equivalent to calling *array.map(accessor)* before computing the minimum value.
 Unlike the built-in [Math.min](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/min), this method ignores undefined values; this is useful for computing the domain of a [[scale|Scales]] while only considering the defined region of the data.
 In addition, elements are compared using natural order rather than numeric order.
-For example, the minimum of ["20", "3"] is "20", while the minimum of [20, 3] is 3.
+For example, the maximum of ["20", "3"] is "20", while the minimum of [20, 3] is 3.

 <a name="d3_max" href="Arrays#wiki-d3_max">#</a> d3.<b>max</b>(<i>array</i>[, <i>accessor</i>])